webcomics/dosage/doc/web/content/comics/SmackJeeves_SakuraDAY.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>She lived then died and resurrected once more.
 Join Meija as she meets the strange and mysterious (and oddly interesting) people of LALA dormitory and starts her new adventure in a world strangely familiar but entirely new.
 P.S. this comic is read in the &quot;manga way&quot;: RIGHT TO LEFT.
-UPDATES WEEKLY  Saturday || Sunday  Enjoy~</td>
+UPDATES WEEKLY  Saturday &amp; Sunday  Enjoy~</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://sakuraday.smackjeeves.com/comics/">http://sakuraday.smackjeeves.com/comics/</a></td>